-With so much history in the UK, it’s hardly surprising that there are many spooky stories of ghostly sightings and legends in centuries old castles and royal residences.
+With so much history in the UK, it’s hardly surprising that there are many spooky stories of ghostly sightings and legends in centuries-old castles and royal residences.
 Did you know that over the years members of the royal family, including Queen Elizabeth II herself have spotted ghosts?
-Read on to find out which is the most haunted castle in the UK.
+If that ignites your supernatural senses, then we encourage you to read on – if you dare!

 Hampton Court